 These scholarships have been established to provide support to any student at the University of Virginia who has secured an internship in an international and/or “global” setting.
 Selection criteria include demonstration of financial need, academic merit, and quality of application.
 Priority will be given to applicants in unpaid positions.
-Please visit https://globalinternships.virginia.edu/scholarships for full details and sign-up to receive our bulletins with direct updates bout application deadlines, processes, open internship competitions, thrid party program information.
+Please visit UVA Global Internships Scholarships for full details and sign up to receive our bulletins with direct updates bout application deadlines, processes, open internship competitions, and third party program information.

 UVA College of Arts & Sciences

 The Aigrain Fund Grant was established to provide support to any student in the University of Virginia’s College of Arts & Sciences interested in (1) carrying out a research project in a developing nation or (2) taking an internship position in an emerging market.
 The Department of Economics and the Program in Global Studies will co-administer the grant.
 Recipients may be awarded up to $4,000.

 Application deadline: Applications for the first round are due by 11:37pm on Friday, April 3, 2020.
 Applications for the second round are due by 11:37pm on Friday, April 24th, 2020.

 The Z Society offers the Gilbert J. Sullivan Scholarship, a $2,000 scholarship awarded to a returning undergraduate student of the University.
 It is intended to provide an opportunity to take a summer internship otherwise unattainable because of financial constraints.
 Applications can be emailed to email@example.com.
 Please use “Sullivan Award 2020 Application – FirstNameLastName” as the subject line of the email submission. *Please apply for either the first or second round based on which timeline better suits your needs.